SalvaSherif2532/MICB475_Team7/README.md

   * Fig 3 (NORMAN) --> Panel A: Volcano DESeq2 NO COLOUR CODE VOLCANO< COLOUR CODE HISTOGRAM (if overlap, colour-coded ISA) UNRAREFIED
   * Fig 4 (JOSH) --> Core microbiome UNRAREFIED --> can overlap name of taxa on ven diagram still colour code or asterik for ISA, don't bother for shared
   * Fig 5 (SALVA) --> Panel A: AUC, B: importance histogram
-  * Testing Al-Momani will just print out a precentage that we will put in results
+  * Testing Al-Momani will just print out a precentage that we will put in results - also put information about the model
   * SUPPLEMENTAL
      * Sup Fig 1 (um 3 ppl later): a: swab sputum 1 of alpha, b: beta, c: taxa bar plot
      * Sup Fig 2 (Melika later):  all the beta diversities for Galeeva we didn't show